New

 1930-1950

 Nicely ornamented chalk container from the Batak people, Sumatra.
-Bought directly from the village people, no souvenir item.

 Container for medicin used on Sumatra